payroc/payroc-sdk-dotnet/reference.md

 <dl>
 <dd>

-Use this method to create a session token that you use to authenticate a Hosted Fields session.
-When you create an instance of Hosted Fields on a webpage, include the session token in the config object.
+Use this method to create a Hosted Fields session token.
+You need to generate a new session token each time you load Hosted Fields on a webpage.

+In your request, you need to indicate whether the merchant is using Hosted Fields to run a sale, save payment details, or update saved payment details.

+In the response, our gateway returns the session token and the time that it expires.
+You need the session token when you configure the JavaScript for Hosted Fields.

-For more information about how to set up Hosted Fields, see [Set up Hosted Fields](https://docs.payroc.com/guides/integrate/hosted-fields/set-up-hosted-fields).
+For more information about adding Hosted Fields to a webpage, go to [Hosted Fields](https://docs.payroc.com/guides/integrate/hosted-fields).

-**Note:** You need to generate a new session token each time you load Hosted Fields on a webpage.

 </dd>
 </dl>
 </dd>